-In contrast, TB pachymeningitis is rare and is characterised by thick plaque-like regions of pachymeningeal enhancement.
+In contrast, TB pachymeningitis is rare and is characterized by thick plaque-like regions of pachymeningeal enhancement.
 This term should be reserved for cases where it is an isolated abnormality, and not confused with the sometimes dramatic thickening of dura adjacent to a tuberculoma 8.

 Intracranial tuberculomas may occur either in isolation or combined with extra-axial TB infection.
-They typically appear as ring-enhancing lesions with surrounding vasogenic oedema.
+They typically appear as ring-enhancing lesions with surrounding vasogenic edema.
 Centrally they tend to have only intermediate or even low signal on T2 weighted images (helpful in distinguishing them from the less common tuberculous abscess) 9.
 They may be associated with extensive adjacent leptomeningeal and/or pachymeningeal enhancement.

 For further discussion, please refer to separate articles on intracranial tuberculoma.

 Treatment of CNS tuberculosis is based on an anti-tubercular treatment regimen.
 However, multidrug-resistant tuberculosis remains a major hurdle in treatment.

 - 1. Leonard JM, Des prez RM.
 Tuberculous meningitis.
 Infect.
 Dis.
 Clin.
 North Am.
 1990;4 (4): 769-87.
 Pubmed citation

 - 2. Gupta RK, Gupta S, Singh D et-al. MR imaging and angiography in tuberculous meningitis.
 Neuroradiology.
 1994;36 (2): 87-92.
 Pubmed citation

 - 3. Salgado P, Del brutto OH, Talamás O et-al. Intracranial tuberculoma: MR imaging.
 Neuroradiology.
 1989;31 (4): 299-302.
 Pubmed citation